Call to the bar: Sri Lanka

 In Sri Lanka, a lawyer must be admitted and enrolled as an attorney-at-law of the Supreme Court of Sri Lanka.
 This is referred to as the call to the bar.

 United States

 Generally, lawyer qualification is a U.S. state matter and a lawyer is said to have been "admitted to the bar" and become an "attorney at law"; some states still use the older term "attorney and counselor (also spelled 'counsellor') at law", upon taking their oath of office.
 Historically, the institution of attorney was similar to that of the solicitor, whereas the office of the counselor was almost identical to that of the barrister, but today this distinction has disappeared.
-The phrase "called to the bar" is still sometimes used informally by U.S. attorneys to refer to their qualification as a lawyer.